cloudfoundry/docs-bosh/content/init-huaweicloud.md

 * [Create and Configure Security Group](#create-security)
  ---
 ### Obtain HuaweiCloud Credentials {: #credentials }
- Your HuaweiCloud credentials consist of an Access Key ID and a Secret Access Key.
-Follow [Creating Users](https://www.alibabacloud.com/help/doc-detail/28647.htm) to create a new RAM user.
+ Follow [Creating Users](https://console.huaweicloud.com/iam/#/myCredential) to obtain the username and account.
  ---
 ### Create a Virtual Private Cloud (VPC) {: #create-vpc }
- 1. Log on to the [VPC console](https://www.huaweicloud.com/en-us/product/vpc.html).
+ 1. Log on to the [VPC console](https://console.huaweicloud.com/vpc).
  1. Select the region of the VPC.
 The VPC and the cloud resources to deploy must be in the same region.
  1. Click Create VPC, configure the VPC according to the following information, and click OK.
  See [Create a VPC](https://console.huaweicloud.com/vpc/?region=cn-north-1&locale=en-us#/vpc/createVpc).